adafruit/cookiecutter-adafruit-circuitpython/README.rst

     :target: https://adafru.it/discord
     :alt: Discord

-This cookiecutter creates a project structure for a Adafruit CircuitPython library.
+This cookiecutter creates a project structure for an Adafruit CircuitPython library.

 See this Adafruit Learn Guide for an explanation of creating a CircuitPython library: `Creating and sharing a CircuitPython library <https://learn.adafruit.com/creating-and-sharing-a-circuitpython-library/overview>`_ The section for using cookiecutter is `here <https://learn.adafruit.com/creating-and-sharing-a-circuitpython-library/creating-a-library#cookie-cutter>`_.